 Ten-mile Natural Gallery/Shili Hualang (十里画廊)

-The Ten-mile Natural Gallery is a 5.8-long valley in the northeastern part of the Wulingyuan Scenic Area.
-You can get there on buses No.7 or No.9.
-When you arrive in the area you can either walk or take the electric monorail.
-At the end of the valley, you’ll find some monkeys.
+The Ten-mile Natural Gallery is a 5.8 km-long valley in the northeastern part of the Wulingyuan Scenic Area.
+You can get there by bus.
+You can then walk or take the electric monorail.
+At the end of the valley, you’ll find many monkeys.

 Yellow Dragon Cave/ Huanglong Dong (黄龙洞)

-Yellow Dragon Cave is 7.5 kilometers long and 140 meters deep and is the largest karst cave in China.
-There is an underground river (not as beautiful as the Underground River in Palawan, though), several ponds, and tons of stalagmites and stalactites carefully illuminated with disco lights, as it happens in every touristic cave in China.
+Yellow Dragon Cave is 7.5 kilometers long and 140 meters deep, making it the largest karst cave in China.
+It has an underground river (not as beautiful as the Underground River in Palawan), several ponds, and tons of stalagmites and stalactites carefully illuminated with disco lights, as is the case in every touristic cave in China.

 The Zhangjiajie Glass Bridge (张家界大峡谷玻璃桥) and Grand Canyon (张家界大峡谷)